 Tuesday – Homemade Ravioli Two Ways

 Making fresh pasta is already a skill that not many people have tried, but we’re not going to stop with just that.
 That fresh pasta will be turned in to two types of ravioli, with two different fillings, and two different sauces.
 It’s important to learn how different flavors can work with each other, or not, and to learn that some combos will be better than others.
-Menu: Italian Spice Beef and Cheese Ravioli, Sun-Dried Tomato Ricotta Ravioli, Classic Tomato Sauce
+Menu: Italian Sausage and Cheese Ravioli, Sun-Dried Tomato Ricotta Ravioli, Classic Tomato Sauce, Mushroom Cream Sauce

 Wednesday – French Technique

 The French are considered the pioneers of modern cooking techniques.
 Around the world, chefs use methods the French developed and we even use their language for many things in the kitchen.
 In this class, students will learn how to properly sear and cook a piece of meat so that it stays juicy and how to build a fond that becomes a beautiful pan sauce.
 Delicious!
-Menu: Salad w/ Vinaigrette, Herb & Mushroom Stuffed Chicken Breast w/ White Wine Cream Sauce, and Bistro Potatoes.
+Menu: Herb & Mushroom Stuffed Chicken Breast w/ White Wine Cream Sauce, and Bistro Potatoes, Chocolate Mousse

 Thursday – Sunday Roast